TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-common-firewall-vnet-from-my-application-services.md

 Most customers resolved their firewall & virtual network related connectivity failure issues, from their own applications, using the steps below.
 This resulted in a faster resolution of the issue and we highly recommend you look through the proposed solutions.

 Own applications cover anything deployed on IaaS VMs, Cloud Service deployments, on another cloud or on premise.
-The applciation could be Storage Explorer, any storage tools or custom applications.
+The application could be Storage Explorer, any storage tools or custom applications.

 _If the issue is from a Microsoft hosted service like Web Apps, Functions Apps, SQLDB , HDI etc please navigate one step back and choose the problem subtype as "Not able to connect from other Azure Service."_